 The 'House of Unicorns' says Gardner is the House of Stuart, traced (as stated) back to Bruce's daughter Marjory.
 The Stuart Dynasty survived however & has once again found it's way back into the corridors of the British Monarchy in the form of Prince William & Harry, whose Stuart descended mother was killed just days before Scotland was allowed it's 'Devoultion'.
 The Grail Bloodline Gardner speaks of is the bloodline of Jesus, traceable back through the Stuarts, Lorraine's, Merovingian's, back to the Fisher Kings, through Jesus & all the way back to King David.

 One has to admire their imagination!

 Imagination strangely enough is symbolised in the Mysteries by the Unicorn.
-As I point out elsewhere, the Unicorn, depicted on the British Coat Of Arms is a symbol of Scotland & for the Scottish Rite Of Freemasonry.
+As I point out elsewhere, the Unicorn, depicted on the British Coat Of Arms is (amongst other things) a symbol of Scotland & for the Scottish Rite Of Freemasonry.
 The Unicorn appears chained on the British Coat Of Arms, apparently because it stands opposite the Lion Of Judah.
 The King David of the Bible remember merged the Kingdoms of Judah & Israel but what's also being portrayed here is the union of the sun (Lion) & the moon (Unicorn), the male & female of the Hermetic Marriage, or, the perfection of mankind, brought about by Alchemy.